Surinamese Football Association

 The Surinamese Football Association (Surinaamse Voetbal Bond [syːriˈnaːmsə ˈvudbɑl ˌbɔnt]) is the governing body of football in Suriname.
 It organizes the Surinamese football league system, the Surinamese Cup, Suriname President's Cup, Suriname national football team, and the Suriname women's national football team.
 It is based in Paramaribo, and is a founding member of CONCACAF and a member of FIFA.

-Just neighboring French Guiana and Guyana, Suriname are not members of the South American CONMEBOL confederation, but instead of CONCACAF, which covers North America, Central America, and the Caribbean.
+Just like neighboring French Guiana and Guyana, Suriname are not members of the South American CONMEBOL confederation, but instead of CONCACAF, which covers North America, Central America, and the Caribbean.

 History

 Founded on 1 October 1920, the Surinamese Football Association was not the first official football association of Suriname, their main competitor as governing body of football in the country was the NGVB (Dutch Guyanese Football Association).
 Prior to the foundation in 1920 there was another governing body in Suriname by the same name, which was founded 1914.
-There was a lot of animosity between both associations, until president Emile de la Fuente settled their differences during the opening ceremony of the National Stadium.
+There was much animosity between both associations, until president Emile de la Fuente settled their differences during the opening ceremony of the National Stadium.

 With the foundation of the SVB, the development of football in the country reached new heights.
 It was better organized in accordance to the rules of the Dutch Football Association (NVB).

 Some of those rules in the founding years included: